STUDY JAPANESE ONLINE WITH NATIVES HERE

 Curiosities of Ume

 The Japanese plum has the scientific name of prūnus and can be called Ume or Mume.
 Another alternative name is mei.
-In Japan, as ornamental cultivars of Prunus mume are classified into types: yabai (wild), hibai (red) and bungo (Bungo province).
-The varieties of yabai, Nankoume have their fruits used to make umeboshi (pickled Japanese plum).
+In Japan, the ornamental cultivars of Prunus mume are classified into types: yabai (wild), hibai (red), and bungo (Bungo province).
+The varieties of yabai, the Nankoume has its fruits used to make umeboshi (Japanese pickled plum).

 It is common in Japan and China for the Ume tree to be planted in the garden of houses, because according to superstitions it means luck and wards off evil spirits.
 Ume is also beneficial for health as it has vitamin C, calcium, potassium, dietary fiber, and is low in fat and calories.